We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research reminds us that physical activity can work wonders on the mind and body by releasing feel-good neurotransmitters, like endorphins.

-If you feel like a bundle of nerves, one way to get going is to set a 10-minute timer and take a short walk around the block.
+If you feel hesitant or anxious about socializing or traveling due to the pandemic, one way to soothe yourself is to set a 10-minute timer and take a short walk around the block.
 By the time you’re done, you just might feel like taking another round (or two).

 Looking for other ways to use art as self-care?
 Here are some more ideas.

-To take the experience up a notch, try listening to classical music or a motivational podcast.
+To take the experience up a notch, try listening to classical music or a motivational podcast while you bake.

-If you can get into a yoga studio, consider a restorative yoga class.
-It often promotes deep relaxation by using supportive props, blankets, and extended rest time in just a handful of poses.
+Restorative yoga often promotes deep relaxation by using supportive props, blankets, and extended rest time in just a handful of poses.

 Another option is yin yoga, which tends to be a slow, gentle way to practice yoga.
 Some people say it feels like a cross between hatha and restorative yoga.

-If yoga studios are still closed in your area or you prefer to stay home for now, consider online classes or YouTube.
+If you prefer to stay home for now, consider online classes or YouTube.
 Here are some free yoga practices you can try, each one tailored to reduce stress and anxiety:

 Many people have found meditation helps them manage anxiety.
 Sitting with just yourself and no distractions may sound difficult, especially with all of the pandemic worries floating around.
 But with some practice, you can become more connected with your thoughts.